twitch4j/twitch4j/README.md

 If you have problems using the *Twitch Java API*, then you are welcome to join the [discord server](https://discord.gg/FQ5vgW3) to talk about it.

 If you discover any issues/have feature requests, then please [open an issue here](https://github.com/twitch4j/twitch4j/issues/new).

+## Contributing

+We welcome contributions to the library, be it new features, bug fixes, or even small enhancements.
+Please do read the [contributing guide](https://twitch4j.gitlab.io/twitch4j/contribution/) on the documentation site as it provides code guidelines and helpful tips for getting started.
+By contributing, you are expected to abide by our [code of conduct](./CODE_OF_CONDUCT.md) and agree to the license below.
+Thank you again for your interest in improving Twitch4J!

 ## License